ibmresilient/resilient-python-api/python/examples/ActionExample/taskadd/README.md

-# Action handler for adding a note to the incident via a manual action field
+# Action handler for adding a task to the incident
+Expects three action fields to be defined.  *Task Instructions* as a Text Area, *Task Name* as a Text field, and *Task Phase* as a Text field.

+The user is expected to type the phase in correctly (a production implementation would create a select field and put the configurations phases into the field, however since this is generic and can run against any organization definition, manual entry is chosen)

 ## Execution
 ```
-python noteadd.py
+python taskadd.py
 ```
 OR
 ```